Training

 Another excellent opportunity for prospective new members is to attend one of our monthly club nights.
 You can meet our members on these nights and talk about our club and the advanced test.
 Full details are on our meetings page.

-After the club receives your membership details back from the IAM RoadSmart, you will receive a welcome phone call from a member of the committee, usually the Cheif Observer or membership secutary.
-Shortly after, an allocated observer will contact you to arrange a mutually convenient time and date to meet and start your guidance sessions.
-You will receive guidance in the following competencies
+After the club receives your membership details from IAM RoadSmart, you will get a welcome phone call from a committee member, typically the Chief Observer or Membership Secretary.
+Soon after, an assigned observer will reach out to schedule a convenient time and date for your initial guidance session.
+You will receive guidance in the following areas of competency.

 When your observer feels you have mastered these skills and are at a test standard, he will put you forward for a pre-test with another observer, usually the Chief Observer.
 You will be encouraged to apply for your test when the observer feels you are ready.